Vietnam.vn - Nền tảng quảng bá Việt Nam

 Direction: Ho Chi Minh City - Ba Ria - Ho Coc - Lagi - Tanh Linh - Dami Lake - Bao Loc - Ta Nung - Da Lat.
 This route is about 430 km, the road is deserted.
 It should take 2 days if traveling by motorbike.
 Song Pha Pass has many trucks running on the Phan Rang - Da Lat route, tourists should observe carefully.

 Direction: Ho Chi Minh City - Ba Ria - Ho Coc - Lagi - Ke Ga - Phan Thiet - Gia Bac Pass - Di Linh - Ta Nung - Da Lat, 443 km route, should travel in 2 days.
-Gia Bac Pass has few vehicles but is quite small, many hairpin bends so be careful when driving.
+Gia Bac Pass has few vehicles but is quite small, with many hairpin bends so be careful when driving.

 Direction: Ho Chi Minh City - Ba Ria - Ho Coc - Lagi - Ke Ga - Phan Thiet - Luong Son Pass - Dai Ninh - Duc Trong - Ta Nung - Da Lat.
-This route is more than 400 km, instead of climbing Gia Bac Pass, climb Luong Son - Dai Ninh Pass.
+This route is more than 400 km, instead of climbing Gia Bac Pass, it climbs Luong Son - Dai Ninh Pass.

-These routes all pass through tourist attractions, with available overnight accommodations.
+These routes all pass through tourist spots, with available overnight accommodations.
 However, you should determine the route in advance, proactively search for and book motels and hotels at the intended stopover points.
 If you take a short break in the middle of the journey, you can stop at a local house along the road, where there are hammocks to take a nap.
 Since the main route is to travel, you can choose to eat along the way to save time.

 Ho Chi Minh City - Buon Ma Thuot, Dak Nong